djourd1/trainingR2021/content/en/get_ready/_index.md

 + The second chapter introduces the main types of data and data structures that you will work with during this session

+If you already have experience with R and R Studio, you can proceed to the next section without any problems for reading the following sections.